There’s nothing worse than difficult stains, so we have some tips.

 - Unravel the rags to see if the stains have dissolved.
 If they have, rub the area with a clean towel or sponge

 - If the area still has some stubborn stains, either reapply the rags and repeat or try using a scrub brush

 Prevent Hard Water Stains-Borax

-According to 20 Mule Team, the makers of the mystical Borax all-purpose cleaner, all homeowners need to clean their entire bathroom is Borax, water, and a scrub brush.
-Borax, which is sodium tetraborate, is an all-natural, all-purpose cleaning product.
+According to 20 Mule Team, the mystical Borax all-purpose cleaner makers, all homeowners need to clean their entire bathroom is Borax, water, and a scrub brush.
+Borax, sodium tetraborate, is an all-natural, all-purpose cleaning product.
 We recommend watching their video about how to use Borax as a multi-surface bathroom cleaner.